unluckxd/Twitch_Stream_Cleaner/README.md

 ## Disclaimer

 This project is for **educational and research purposes only**.
 It demonstrates browser extension capabilities for HLS stream manipulation and network traffic analysis.
 I am not affiliated with Twitch, Amazon, or any associated companies.
+Please consider supporting your favorite creators by purchasing channel subscriptions or Twitch Turbo instead of relying solely on tooling like this.

 ## License